Chims79/NETWORKWALKS-B083B-Cyber-Security-Pen-Testing-Wk1-Lab-Setup-/README.md

 ________________________________________

 ### Issue 2.
 Typing this project in the repository
-I had challenge on how to type this project in GitHub until I watched videos on YouTube on how to type in the repository.
+> I had challenges on how to type this project in GitHub until I watched videos on YouTube on how to type in the repository.

 ________________________________________
 # 💡 Key Takeaways